dreidenbaugh/arduino-temperature-logger/README.md

 EEPROM. **Read from EEPROM** prints to the serial monitor on the computer, if connected, the sample number and value, separated by a comma, of each sample stored in the EEPROM.

+The read/write actions can take up to several seconds depending on how many values are involved.
+In order to avoid delays to other program actions such as temperature measurements, the program implements pseudo-parallelism by occasionally pausing long read/write actions, executing a cycle of the main loop, and then resuming any in-progress read/write actions.